jburgy/jburgy.github.io/docs/_posts/2023-11-10-multiplication-table.md

 something about it quickly.
 Decades later, I'm not so sure about the continuously part of it.
 I have misgivings about the current state of math education in this country.
-I fear we have a bunch of educators with a limited understanding of the subject looking for silver bullets by looking for the new hot method (new math, Singapore math, ...)
+I fear we have a bunch of educators with a limited understanding of the subject looking for silver bullets by chasing the new hot method (new math, Singapore math, ...)
 Instead, we should take a hard look at the curriculum and edit it with a machete.
 Math is vibrant and, with the renewed excitement around Artificial Intelligence, more relevant than ever.
 School kids need to be spending less time on tedious